JasonLyy/graphql-code-generator/website/docs/plugins/typescript-react-query.md

       fetcher: graphql-request
 ```

-And the, while using, provide your `client` instance:
+And then while using the query, provide your `client` instance:

 ```ts
 import { useMyQuery } from './generated';